2026 Hope In Action

 Challenge NGO

-This pilot initiative from the Israeli NGO Challenge brings together 20 Israeli and Palestinian women affected by conflict to create marketable crafts using sustainable techniques like natural dyeing and up-cycling recycled/natural materials.
+This pilot initiative from the Israeli NGO Challenge teaches 20 Israeli and Palestinian women impacted by conflict to create marketable crafts using sustainable techniques like natural dyeing and up-cycling recycled/natural materials.
 The goals are income generation, building confidence, and fostering cross-cultural solidarity.

 Expected Impact